cerfacs-globc/icclim/doc/source/how_to/dask.rst

    The bootstrap period is the overlapping years between the period where percentile are computed (a.k.a "in base") and the period where the climate index is computed (a.k.a "out of base").
+|  If the default bootstrap graph becomes too large to build or execute
+   reliably, use ``bootstrap="safe"``.
+This computes bootstrap through bounded spatial tiles and returns an eager result.
+It can be slower, but it avoids leaving users with a very large Dask graph that may never finish.

 .. note::